-Each development parcel has the potential to support a mix of uses that contribute towards the components of placemaking, as identified in chapter 4.
+Each development parcel has the potential to support a mix of uses that contribute towards he components of placemaking, as identified in chapter 4.
+Accompanying the description of the potential uses are some illustrations showing how development in the various locations could be designed.
+These are illustrative and seek to explore key urban design principles.